 The British Ophthalmological Surveillance Unit (BOSU)

-The British Ophthalmological Surveillance Unit (BOSU) runs a nation-wide surveillance system across the United Kingdom for the epidemiological investigation of the incidence and clinical features of rare eye conditions of public health or scientific importance.
+The British Ophthalmic Surveillance Unit (BOSU) is a system for national collection of data on rare and important disorders to support research, prevention and epidemiological assessment of ophthalmic disorders across the UK.
 The unit aims to facilitate research for the advancement of knowledge and improvement of the prevention and treatment of these disorders.
 Further benefits from our work are implications for service planning; allowing ophthalmologists to participate in peer-reviewed research and lessening the burden on reporting doctors of requests for data from numerous sources.
 We have also increased the awareness within both the ophthalmological community and the medical profession as a whole of the rare disorders studied; and where necessary we are positioned to respond rapidly to ophthalmic public health emergencies.

 Since July 1997 the unit has continuously provided a unique resource supporting high quality epidemiological research and achieving a good publication record.
 We have supported over 65 different studies which have led to over 50 peer review papers, we receive consistently high levels of support and participation by UK ophthalmologists; and we continue to attract good quality applications for new studies.